 When Your Child Has Guillain-Barré Syndrome (GBS)

 Your child has been diagnosed with Guillain-Barré syndrome (GBS).
-This is an illness that affects the nerves.
-GBS is an autoimmune disorder, meaning the body attacks its own nerves.
-The job of your nerves is to carry messages of movement and sensation to and from the brain and spinal cord to the rest of the body.
-With GBS causing problems with the nerves, your child may complain of numbness or paralysis in the arms. legs, or other parts of the body.
-Though GBS can be serious, especially if it affects the muscles involved in breathing, the illness is usually temporary.
+This is an illness that affects the peripheral nerves.
+These nerves are located throughout the body.
+Their job is to carry messages of movement and sensation to and from the brain and spinal cord to the rest of the body.
+With GBS, your child may feel weak and achy.
+He or she may even have numbness or paralysis in the face, chest, or legs.
+Though GBS can cause serious health problems, the illness is usually temporary.
 Many children recover completely.

 What Are the Risk Factors for GBS?

-GBS seems to occur more often in children who have had recent infections, such as a virus or a cold.
+GBS is an autoimmune disorder, meaning the body attacks itself.
+It seems to occur more often in children who have had recent infections, such as a virus or a cold.
 In very rare cases, GBS can occur after your child has had certain vaccinations.
-The exact cause of GBS is unknown.
+The cause of GBS is unknown.

 What Are the Symptoms of GBS?

-With GBS, your child may have muscle aches or weakness that usually starts with the legs and spreads up the body.
-Symptoms can progress to include paralysis or trouble swallowing or breathing, so prompt evaluation and treatment is needed.
+With GBS, your child may have muscle aches or weakness that starts with the legs and spreads up the body.
+If symptoms include paralysis or trouble swallowing or breathing, treatment is needed right away.

 How Is GBS Diagnosed?

 Your child will likely see a pediatric neurologist for diagnosis and treatment.
-This is a doctor who specializes in neurologic problems or problems with the nervous system.
-The doctor will examine your child.
-He or she will also ask about your child’s health history and symptoms.
+This is a doctor who specializes in neurologic problems.
+The doctor examines your child.
+He or she also asks about your child’s health history and symptoms.
 The following may also be done:

 Neurologic exam to check how well your child’s nervous system is working.
 During the exam, the doctor checks your child’s muscle strength, balance, coordination, and reflexes.
 He or she also checks skills such as memory, vision, hearing, talking, and swallowing.

 Spinal tap (also called a lumbar puncture) to check the health of the fluid around the brain and spinal cord.
 This fluid is called cerebrospinal fluid.
-During the test, the skin over the lower back is numbed with a local anesthetic.
+During the test, the low back is numbed.
 Then a needle is inserted and a sample of the fluid is taken from the spinal canal.
 The fluid is checked in a lab for signs of infection and inflammation.